Pi-Amp Rev. 6

 - Provide three audio inputs to the amplifier using one switch to select between these line level audio sources: Front Panel 1/8" phono, internal PC audio card, and rear panel RCA.

 - Incorporate the Intel Mini-ITX mainboard form factor.
 With the availability of the single CPU/GPU die and on-board wireless, the Mini-ITX form factor rivals the older Micro-ATX mainboard used in Pi-Amp Rev. 5.

 - Eliminate the internal optical drive and rely on an external optical drive or other means to load new media and operating system.
 This will simplify construction and clean up the face plate appearance.

 - Utilize the 2.5" hard disk drive (HDD) form factor.
 The 2.5" HDD drive is readily available in 1 TB capacity.
 Two 1 TB HDD's and one 2.5" solid state drive (SSD) will be used in this design.
 The SSD will contain the operating system and HDD's will contain media files.

-- Provide one face plate USB 3.0 port.
+- Provide one front panel USB 2.0 port.

 - Continue using the ATX12V power supply form factor.
-A smaller power supply can be used but the reduced size has no impact on the overall chassis size.
-An over sized power supply will run cooler and last longer than a smaller higher stressed power supply.
+A smaller Mini-ITX power supply can be used, but the reduced size has no impact on the overall chassis dimensions.
+A full sized power supply will run cooler and last longer than a smaller, higher stressed, power supply.